chialab/dna-tools/packages/storybook-dna/README.md

-# DNA Storybook Renderer
+# DNA Storybook

 The library used to render Storybook stories with DNA.

-This module is used internally by the `@chialab/dna-storybook-vite` package.
-If you are setting up a Storybook for DNA components, you should refer to [this documentation](../dna-storybook-vite/).
+This module is used internally by the `@chialab/storybook-dna-vite` package.
+If you are setting up a Storybook for DNA components, you should refer to [this documentation](../storybook-dna-vite/).

 ## API